 The width attribute is optional when using the <img> tag and specifies the width of the image (you can make the image narrower or wider).

 The height attribute is optional when using the <img> tag and specifies the height of the image (you can make the image taller or shorter).

-For a complete list of all the attributes available use the HTML Reference section.
+For a complete list of all the attributes available use the HTML5 Reference section.

-In this lesson we learned about how to add imagery to our web pages using the <img> tag and its mandatory attributes src and alt
+In this lesson we learned about how to add imagery to our web pages using the <img> tag and some of its attributes.

 In the next lesson we learn how to get from A to B using links.

 The <img> image tag